jd-fillmore/infused/posts/how-to-build-a-website-with-good-seo-in-mind.md

 ---
 title: How to build a website with good SEO in mind?
 date: 2020-01-02T16:05:00.194Z
+excerpt: >-
-excerpt: How to build a website with good SEO in mind?
+  In today's post, we answer how to build a website with good SEO in mind.
+Click here to find out exactly how.
 ---
 A modern designed, beautiful website is a lot like a great YouTube video.
 It's great, but.. if you don't have any people visiting that video and watching it, what's the point of having one?